Cleaning Up the Monster: How to Blog about a Difficult Client

 Maybe your bride and groom had the cutest little invitations (even if nothing else was cute about the day).
-Maybe there was that one shining moment when the wind caught the bride’s veil just right and she looked like a movie star and not a monster.
-Maybe the mother of the bride worked hard to build a reception in her backyard.
+Perhaps there was that one shining moment when the wind caught the bride’s veil just right and she looked like a movie star and not a monster.
+Or, maybe the mother of the bride worked hard to build a reception in her backyard.

 Whatever you can find, work with it.